Cowland-Game-Studios/subway-chaos/README.md

 You see...
 The *slight* problem listed above burnt a hole in our plans.
 There were several tests of the game in early Alpha development phases, but it never even made it to beta.
 In fact, [this is the closest thing we've gotten to a release.](https://scratch.mit.edu/projects/300625038)

+So we scrapped other sprites intended to be used for airplane sim and made [this](https://scratch.mit.edu/projects/300729731) (which was a hit in our books)

 OK OK, I'll stop with the backstory, ya'll may ask.
 Why did you guys redo it then if it "wasn't worth your time".

 Good question...

-After *Subway Chaos:Manhattan* we discovered it was actually really fun for **MOBILE**.
+After *Subway Chaos:Manhattan* we discovered it was actually really *fun* for **MOBILE**.
 We were able to drag the "trains" (more like blocks) with ease on the iPad and iPhone.
-Apart from that, we realized that the main source of letdownness was the *graphics*.
+Apart from that, we realized that the main source of frustration was the *graphics*.
 It was before Scratch adopted an SVG editor (oh no... the dark ages), and every pixel was painstakingly drawn on or everything was made with cubes and spheres.
-We chose the latter, as we had no time to design. (which led to no traffic)
+We chose the latter, as we had no time to design. (which led to no traffic).
+We also learned a valueable lesson from *Crash: The desert survival game*.
+We had a storyline thought out, graphics drawn, and about *two weeks* was spent to make it, which is *7x longer than 2 days*...
+No suprise, it also recieved more than 7x the attention.
+So now, we are willing to remaster a game in which we see potential and are willing to work hard to achieve results.

+##Specifications (links to tutorial)

+Unreal Engine 4.22.3 downloaded

+Visual Studio/Xcode downloaded

+Windows 10 Home/Pro

+MacOs Mojave 10.14.6

+## License

+TBA